kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

     ----     ------    ----  ----                 -------
     Normal   Added      4m   Kanister Controller  Added blueprint time-log-bp

-The next CustomResource we'll deploy is an ActionSet.
-An ActionSet is created each time you want to execute any Kanister actions.
-The ActionSet contains all the runtime information the controller needs during execution.
-It may contain multiple actions, each acting on a different Kubernetes object.
-The ActionSet we're about to create in this tutorial specifies the ``time-logger`` Deployment we created earlier and selects the ``backup`` action inside our Blueprint.
+The next CustomResource to be deployed is an ActionSet.
+An ActionSet is created whenever there is a need to execute Kanister actions.
+It contains all the runtime information that is essential for the controller during execution.
+It can include multiple actions, each acting on a different Kubernetes object.
+In this tutorial, the forthcoming ActionSet specifies the ``time-logger`` deployment that was previously created and selects the ``backup`` action within our Blueprint.

 Add some data in the time logger app.